jlpteaching/dinocpu-wq21/assignments/assignment-3.md

 This means that the test `bne-False` failed.

 For this assignment, it would be a good idea to single step through each one of the failed tests.
-You can find out more information on this in the [DINO CPU documentation](../documentation/single-stepping.md).
+You can find out more information on this in the [DINO CPU documentation](../documentation/single-stepping.md) and in the video [DinoCPU - Debugging your implementation](https://video.ucdavis.edu/playlist/dedicated/0_8bwr1nkj/0_kv1v647d).

 You may also want to add your own `printf` statements to help you debug.
 Details on how to do this were are in the [Chisel notes](../documentation/chisel-notes/printf-debugging.md).